 Pretty nice breakfast for a short flight.
 This is on a the E-175 from O’Hare to Toronto

 I decided to go into the city to pass the layover.
-I stored my bag in the at the Luggage Store for $5, then took an express bus from the airport to the subway into the center city, which was only $3, and took about an hour.
+I stored my bag in the at the Luggage Store for $5, then took an express bus from the airport to the subway into the center city.
+This cost only $3, and took about an hour.
 I enjoy Toronto, and it was nice to have a few hours to just walk around on this nice summer day.
-While exploring I found one block was dressed up to look like Manhattan for a film shoot.
+While exploring I found one block dressed up to look like Manhattan for a film shoot.

 Other than the Maple leaf flag, it definitely looked like NYC

 I made my way back to the airport, recollected my bag, and went to the departure hall to check in.
 I didn’t plan it this way, but this was the inaugural for the new Munich to Toronto service on Lufthansa.
 The only thing denoting the inaugural near the ticket counter was a balloon arch.